Woodland

 Description:

 • This colorful analemmatic dial is an opening of the garden path made of decomposed granite.
 The sundial is 18 feet wide in the E-W direction and just a bit more than 9 feet in the N-S direction.
 Tile hour marks go from 6am to 7pm, with an additional tile above the 12-noon saying "PST" (Pacific Standard Time).
 Since there is no longitude correction, the sundial actually shows local solar time.
 But a nearby plaque with the Equation of Time allows the user to determine true civil time.
-Bailey Points for showing the direction of sunrise and sunset have not yet been included.
-The central walkway is made of colorful tiles, with each tile representing one month that is clearly labeled.
+Bailey Points for showing the direction of sunrise and sunset are planned The central walkway is made of colorful tiles, with each tile representing one month that is clearly labeled.

 Richard Williams worked on the design of the sundial for several years.
 Where the calculations were straightforward, creating the ceramic tiles was a challenge.
 With the help from his wife, a ceramic artist, the challenge was warping of the large tiles during firing.
 It took several trials to get tiles that were flat.
 He chose to use the Schluter System and epoxy grout for installation to ensure the sundial's durability.